yosang/csharp-unit-testing/readme.md

 # Project
 This is a simple practice-project that showcases Unit Testing in C# with two frameworks, `NUnit` and `XUnit`.

-We are configuring this project with a dotnet `sln` template.
+We are configuring this project with a solution file.
-- It acts as a container or organizer for one or more related .NET projects.'
+- It acts as a container or organizer for one or more related .NET projects.
-    - To create a sln project we use the command `dotnet new sln -n MyApp`.
+    - To create a solution file we use the command `dotnet new sln -n MyUnitTestApp`.
     - To add projects we use the command `dotnet sln add <xxxx.csproj>`.
+    - To remove projects we use the command `dotnet sln remove <xxxx.csproj>`.
-    - To list projects wen use the command `dotnet sln list`
+    - To list projects we use the command `dotnet sln list`

 ## Sequence of commands for setup:
 ```bash